ysyk2021/how-to-build-trust-based-workplace-relationships-that-foster-open-communication-and/src/chapter-3-1.md

-# The Importance of Building Trust through Authentic Communication in Trust-Based Workplace Relationships

 In this chapter, we will delve into the significance of authentic communication in building trust-based workplace relationships.
 Trust serves as the bedrock for fostering open communication and forming strong bonds among colleagues.
 By embracing and practicing authentic communication, individuals can create an environment where trust thrives, leading to enhanced collaboration and productivity.